 There's no denying Bačvice beach plays an important role in the lives of almost everyone who calls Split home.
 It's a shallow bay of sand and shingle, popular with families and a café-packed pleasure pavilion to the east makes it quite a buzzy social hub too.

-However, Bačvice is definitely most famous of all as the home of picigin, the uniquely Dalmatian game involving much leaping around to stop a small ball hitting the water.
+However, Bačvice is definitely the most famous of all as the home of picigin — the uniquely Dalmatian game involving much leaping around to stop a small ball from hitting the water.
 It's hard to describe the passion for picigin in Split, so just head for the beach and see for yourself.

 If you want to escape the city for a few hours, take a half-day Blue Lagoon and three islands boat trip from Split.